The importance of an effective website brief

 - Key point: having a thorough brief sets your website project up for success

 - Resource: Create your new brief in minutes with this brief generator.

 The work delivered by your website agency will only be as good as the brief, so we will take you through the best way to brief your agency, and in turn get the best outcome for you and your organisation.

-To streamline the process of briefing an agency to build your website, we've created an online brief building tool.
+To streamline the process of briefing an agency to build your website, we've created an online brief building generator.

 You will save you both time and money, by building an effective website brief.
 An effective brief will improve communication and reduce opportunities for misunderstanding.